Trading In Futures At A Glance

 Of course, traders will always need to be on the lookout for false breakouts when pursuing this type of strategy good money management and stoploss placement will also play a big part.

-Notwithstanding the comments above about trading the swings between risk-on and risk-off the answer to this question is that it is best to trade gold and most other futures contracts in the regular session when you are likely to have the largest number of market participants and the best liquidity.
-Gold responds to changes in market sentiment and to the value of the US dollar so it makes sense to trade it when it’s most exposed to these influences.
+The best time to trade futures contracts in the regular session when you are likely to have the largest number of market participants and the best liquidity.
+Futures responds to changes in market sentiment and to the value of the underlying asset so it makes sense to trade it when it’s most exposed to these influences.
 In practical terms that mean the London and New York sessions and the crossover between them.

-When we talk about spread trading in futures, we are referring to the practice of taking a position where you are long one delivery month and short another for example long December and short March.
-This is effectively a market neutral position and traders are usually looking for the differential between the prices of the two contract months to narrow or widen depending on their view and the potential drivers for change.
+Futures spread trading is the practice of taking a position where you are long one delivery month and short another for example, long December and short March.
+This is effectively a market-neutral position and traders are usually looking for the differential between the prices of the two contract months to narrow or widen depending on their view and the potential drivers for change.

 In commodity markets, this kind of trade is often to trade expectations about the supply chain i.e. shortages, gluts etc. Spread trading is also popular in interest rates and bond futures as traders take positions anticipating changes in the shape of the yield curve that maps short and long-term borrowing costs.